VERP - Variable Envelope Return Path

 To comply with industry standards, SMTP2GO migrated from SPF / DKIM verification to VERP in June 2019.
 VERP stands for Variable Envelope Return Path.

-SMTP2GO now sends mail with a return-path email address at a subdomain of your sender domain name (Sender Domains).
+SMTP2GO now sends mail with a return-path email address at a subdomain of your sender domain name (Verified Senders).
+If a recipient domain is incapable of processing emails sent to it that use VERP, you can use the Maintaining the Return-path feature.

 Previously, we would simply send emails using the exact same return-path email address as the one in your ‘From’ header.
 As the SPF protocol checks the domain name of the return-path email address, it will pass as there will be a CNAME pointing to us (and we maintain a correct SPF record at the subdomain it points to).